 UNESCO estimates that 617 million children—nearly all in low-income countries—are not achieving minimum proficiency levels in reading and mathematics.
 To overcome this, education systems in the Global South require better and more effective teacher training, more gender equity, better learning processes and more efficient ways of using evidence to better inform planning in the education sector.
 All of this will help achieve the UN’s Sustainable Development Goal (SDG) 4, which aims to ensure “inclusive and equitable quality education and promote lifelong learning opportunities for all.”
 A key way to hasten progress is addressing knowledge gaps, improving access to evidence, and strengthening systems that support the generation and uptake of evidence and innovations in the Global South.

 The Global Partnership for Education Knowledge and Innovation Exchange (KIX) is a global response to these challenges.
-With a budget of over US$75 million, KIX supports the scaling of promising education innovations and strengthens partners’ capacity to address these challenges.
+With a budget of about CAD $100 million (over USD $75 million), KIX supports the scaling of promising education innovations and strengthens partners’ capacity to address these challenges.
 KIX is the largest fund solely dedicated to bridging the knowledge gaps that undermine education systems in developing countries.

 HOW KIX WORKS